SSDD-2025/Grupo-16/README.md

 4. [Administrator Concert Controller HTML documents.](https://github.com/SSDD-2025/Grupo-16/commit/906aa3f27c96235a4ea06122e4b4b75453e67501)
 5. [Creation of ActiveUser and its implementation so the login sets the new information available.](https://github.com/SSDD-2025/Grupo-16/commit/f20226ff9ed4312e59d809437f619d71a2d47a84)

+> [!IMPORTANT]
+> Accessing commits with the links specified above may not reflect the current version of the file.
+This is because there were smaller commits after that, where small errors were corrected, comments were added, etc.

 ### Files with the most participation
 1. ConcertController.java
 2. ConcertService.java